chubbymaggie/fast/README.md

 * Added support for smali code through its ANTLR3 grammar in Java => Julian Harty
 * Added srcSlice support to improve the speed of forward slicing by 2x. => Bram Adams
-* Added ANTLR3 libraries to improve GumTreeDiff speed by 2x.
+* Added ANTLR3 libraries to improve GumTreeDiff speed.

 *0.0.1* (April 11, 2017)